-While most work has focussed upon cranial characteristics, postcranial morphology among Murray Valley human remains has also been studied (Bennett, 1995; Hill, Durband, & Walshe, 2016, Hill et al., 2020; Macho & Freedman, 1987; Pardoe, 2006).
-Similar to cranial morphology, characteristics of the postcrania respond to patterns of gene flow, adaptation to local circumstances, as well as to developmental circumstances.
-Most recently, international studies of long bone shape have revealed a relationship to patterns of mobility and work (Ruff, 2008; Stock & Pfeiffer, 2001).
-It is argued, for example, that populations who undertake high rates of walking and running produce (on average) femurs with a more oval rather than circular cross section.
-Hill, Durband, and Walshe (2016) have used this correlation to examine changes over time at Roonka, dividing the sample into pre-ENSO period (pre-c.
-4,000 BP, characterised as warmer and wetter) and post-ENSO period (post-c.
-4,000 BP) individuals.
-They argue that the post-ENSO subsample has more oval femoral midshafts indicative of greater mobility (Hill,

-Durband & Walshe, 2016), particularly among females who also show less asymmetry in development of their upper limbs compared to males (Hill et al. 2020).
+While most work has focussed on cranial characteristics, postcranial morphology among Murray Valley human remains has also been studied (Bennett 1995; Hill, Durband, & Walshe 2016, Hill et al. 2020; Macho & Freedman 1987; Pardoe 2006).
+Similar to cranial morphology, characteristics of the postcrania respond to patterns of gene flow and adaptation to both local and developmental circumstances.
+Most recently, international studies of long bone shape have revealed a relationship to patterns of mobility and work (Ruff 2008; Stock & Pfeiffer 2001).
+It is argued, for example, that populations who undertake high rates of walking and running produce (on average) femurs with a more oval than circular cross-section.
+Hill, Durband, and Walshe (2016) have used this correlation to examine changes over time at Roonka, dividing the sample into pre- El Niño Southern Oscillation (ENSO) period (pre-c.
+4000 BP, characterised as warmer and wetter) and post-ENSO period (post-c.
+4000 BP) individuals.
+They argue that the post-ENSO subsample has more oval femoral midshafts indicative of greater mobility (Hill, Durband, & Walshe 2016), particularly among females who also show less asymmetry in development of their upper limbs compared to males (Hill et al. 2020).
 The temporal difference is interpreted as indicative of a trend towards a more diverse diet and the incorporation of 'high handling cost' foods into the diet.
-The difficulty is that if use of the burial ground has changed over time then it is not clear that the two samples originate from the same population in the sense that early use may be biased away from younger males and females, as it is known that patterns of mobility and of work vary by age.
-Nevertheless, the analysis points to the need to interrogate patterns within samples which may reveal more fine-grained local changes.
+The difficulty is that, if use of the burial ground has changed over time, then it is not clear that the two samples originate from the same population in the sense that early use may be biased away from younger males and females, and it is known that patterns of mobility and of work vary by age.
+Nevertheless, the analysis points to the need to interrogate patterns within samples, which may reveal more fine-grained local changes.

-The overarching picture of populations in the Murray Valley is of biological relatedness held together by patterns of gene exchange.
-These patterns change over time and we have relatively little sense of how they vary between areas of the Murray Valley.
-Some places such as the Murray-Darling junction have marked degrees of diversity which serve to reflect a major interaction zone.
-The comparative analysis of large undated samples has served to provide an underlying pattern but that needs to be tested using multiple techniques (including isotope analyses such as strontium and oxygen) and differing types of dated samples.
+The overarching picture of populations in the Murray Valley is that of biological relatedness held together by patterns of gene exchange.
+These patterns change over time, and we have relatively little sense of how they vary between areas of the Murray Valley.
+Some places such as the Murray-Darling junction have marked degrees of diversity, which serve to reflect a major interaction zone.
+The comparative analysis of large undated samples provides an underlying pattern, but that needs to be tested using multiple techniques (including isotope analyses such as strontium and oxygen) and differing types of dated samples.